ai-rendering

 How does AI rendering keep the camera and dimensions from a screenshot?

-The screenshot fixes the composition.
-It tells the model where the walls, roof, windows, horizon, and ground plane already are.
-Your prompt should then describe the surface layer: timber cladding, white render, soft dusk light, birch trees, stone path, or interior glow.
+It does not lock them mathematically.
+The screenshot supplies the camera, crop, horizon, walls, roof, windows, and ground plane as visual evidence.
+Enhance adds an explicit instruction to preserve that structure.
+Your prompt should describe the surface layer: timber cladding, white render, dusk light, birch trees, stone paths, or interior glow.

 Think of the screenshot as the drawing under the trace paper.
 The prompt is the material and lighting note.
-If the capture is clean, the AI has less room to invent a new building.
+A clean capture reduces ambiguity.
+It does not remove model drift.

 1. Capture the view